teach9372/teach9372.github.io/index.md

     search: true
 ---

+{% include choice.html columns="2" title="Your Choice" subtitle="We've designed our lessons with the learner's choice in mind.
+You can choose to engage with individual lessons or set off on a learning path.
+It's up to you!" %}

 {% include popular.html columns="3" title="Popular Content" subtitle="Some of our most popular content." %}

 {% include videos.html columns="2" title="Video Tutorials" subtitle="Want to skip straight to the videos?
 No problem." %}